Reclaim Your Time with Art Lesson Plans

 Cycle 1 Art Lesson Plans are Here!

-Drawing with Ancient Art
+First Quarter: Drawing with Ancient Art

 Don’t you love Ancient History?
 With so many years between us and the ancient cultures, all the stories seem a little more magical and a little less gruesome.
 We can let our imaginations loose as we explore prehistoric cave paintings in France and the stately Pharaohs of Egypt.
 The Greeks and Romans inspire our artistic endeavors while we ask questions about the rise of the Medieval period.
 Art brings these time periods to life and helps us explore them more deeply!